Bachelor’s programmes (typically 3 years)

-Bachelor's degree programmes at Charles University are designed to provide students with a broad knowledge base which can be further developed by studying in follow-on Master's programmes; or students may acquire core knowledge and skills requisite for employment immediately after graduation.
+Our Bachelor's degree programmes provide you with a broad knowledge base which can be further developed by studying in a follow-up Master's programme.
+Alternatively, you may acquire further job-specific skills while working right after the graduation.

-Master’s degree programmes are completed with the final State Examination including the defence of a diploma thesis.
+Follow-up Master’s programmes are completed with the final State Examination including the defence of your Master’s (= diploma) thesis.
 Graduates are awarded the academic title of “Master” (abbreviated to Mgr. and written in front of the holder’s name).

-Doctoral programmes represent the highest level of formal education, distinguished from Bachelor’s and Master’s programmes by their individual focus and emphasis on independent research in a specific field in collaboration with an experienced supervisor and under the guidance of the subject-area board which is responsible for running the Ph.D. programme.
-Ph.D. studies prepare students for a career in research and/or for highly qualified work in a number of professions.
-Ph.D. programmes are integrated with high-quality research activities.
-Charles University is one of the most important providers of doctoral studies in the Czech Republic – one in three doctoral students in the Czech Republic study here.
-Therefore, the University considers doctoral studies as one of its key long-term strategic priorities, and it has been strengthening this profile in doctoral studies by developing partnerships with other research institutions (particularly the Academy of Sciences of the Czech Republic).
+Doctoral programmes represent the highest level of formal education, distinguished from Bachelor’s and Master’s programmes by their individual focus and emphasis on independent research in a specific field in collaboration with an experienced supervisor and under the guidance of the subject-area board of academics who are responsible for running the particular Ph.D. programme.
+Doctoral studies prepare you for a career in research and/or for highly qualified work in a number of professions.
+Besides research activities, our Ph.D. students gain experience in teaching, publishing, and presenting.
+Our university is one of the most important providers of doctoral studies in the Czech Republic – one in three doctoral students in the Czech Republic study at Charles University.
+Therefore, we consider doctoral studies as one of our key long-term strategic priorities and focus on developing partnerships with other research institutions including the Academy of Sciences of the Czech Republic.

-To be admitted to a Ph.D. programme, the applicant must submit evidence of a completed Master's degree in the related field of study.
-Charles University welcomes applicants with Master’s degrees from any university home and abroad.
+In order to be admitted to a Ph.D. programme, the applicant must submit evidence of a completed Master's degree in a related field of study.

-Ph.D. studies can be pursued as as either full-time study or part-time study (also known as “combined” study as it offers a combination of face-to-face interaction and distance learning).
-The studies usually take from three to four years.
-Full-time doctoral students receive a scholarship, which is usually supplemented by other sources of income, e.g. by awards for participation in grant projects or remuneration for teaching undergraduates.
+Ph.D. studies can be pursued as either a full-time study or a part-time study (also known as “combined” study as it offers a combination of in-class lessons and e-learning).
+As a full-time doctoral student you will receive a monthly scholarship, which is usually supplemented by other sources of income, e.g. by awards for participation in grant projects or remuneration for teaching undergraduates.
 The amount of the scholarship depends on the faculty.
 Some of the faculties also offer merit-based scholarships.
 See scholarships and bursary rules at CU.
 For information on governmental scholarships, please visit the website of the Ministry of Education, Youth and Sport.
 Further, you may consult the dedicated sections at the websites of Study in Prague, Study in the Czech Republic, and also our own CU website.

 Doctoral studies are completed with a final State Examination and a dissertation defence.
 Graduates are awarded the academic title of “Doctor” (abbreviated to Ph.D. and written after the holder’s name).
 In theology, the academic title is “Doctor of Theology” (abbreviated to Th.D. and written after the name).

-For more information visit the website of doctoral studies.
+For more information visit our website dedicated to doctoral studies at CU.